About medical assistance in dying

 • community supports

-Prior to making a decision about medical assistance in dying, your physician or nurse practitioner must also offer you the opportunity to consult with professionals who provide the above services, as available and applicable.
-You will have time to think about their decision and may change your decision at any time.
+Prior to making a decision about MAID, your physician or nurse practitioner must also offer you the opportunity to consult with professionals who provide the above services, as available and applicable.
+You will have time to think about your decision and may change your decision at any time.

-• can communicate your decision.
-This includes bringing in an interpreter or any other help you may need
+• can communicate your decision, which may include bringing in an interpreter or any other help you may need

 Contact the care coordination service